Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-Proportionalism infers adjusting the rights of each person proportionally based on their contributions to production \shortcite{Leben-AIES20-Normative}.
-This distribution should be managed based on factors that went into the process of production such as the resources from each member of the population that went into production, the amount of actual work that went into the deployment of those resources, and the amount of luck that went into those resources.
-The way proportional rights are conceived is commonly divided into two distinct approaches: Libertarian and Desert-Based.
+Proportionalism entails adjusting the rights of each person proportionally based on their contributions to production.
+Depending on the sub-type of proportionalism (shown in Table~\ref{tbl:proportionalism}), contributions could include the resources from each member of the population that went into production, the amount of actual work that went into the deployment of those resources, or the amount of contribution discounting for luck that went into those resources.

-\emph{Operationalizing Proportionalism.} No examples of this principle being operationalized were found in literature.
-This could be done through the application of rules (as it is a Deontological principle) in a top-down, bottom-up, or hybrid architecture.
-In addition to a definition of welfare, levels of contribution should also be inputted to the decision mechanism as the principle states that rights should be adjusted in accordance with contributions to production.
+Previous operationalisation of proportionalism includes \citet{Leben-AIES20-Normative}, which constructs utility functions that evaluate the distribution of rights in accordance with contribution.
+A fairness standard establishes the ideal distribution of rights by dividing the total amount of contribution by each individual's amount of contribution.
+The best distribution is the one with the minimum distance from this fairness standard for all individuals. \citet{Pitt2022ContributiveJustice} argues that ability to contribute should be central to methodological design of STS; to ensure self-determination, communities must be able to own and operate the platforms they use.
+Alternatively, \citet{Lam2024ProportionalFairness} assign distance to resource location as proportional to group size.

-\emph{Difficulties.} An issue with Proportionalism is that there may be situations in which groups or individuals did not contribute that much to production, but should still be granted a distribution of rights.
-For example, a group that are unable to contribute due to disability should not be given less rights because of this.
-However, consideration of the influence of luck may mitigate this.
+A challenge with proportionalism is that there may be situations where groups or individuals do not confer contributions to production, but should be granted a distribution of rights.
+For example, those unable to contribute due to disability should still have a fair distribution of rights.
+Accommodating those who were unable to contribute may be mitigated by considering the influence of luck.
+Table~\ref{tbl:proportionalism} shows sub-types of proportionalism.